 You can read what critics wrote of Lehmann’s Lieder recordings found in Song on record from 1986.
 I’ve included the actual recording so that you can hear what the writers are referring to.

-Special Aria or Song A concentrated account of a particular opera aria or the Schubert cycle, Winterreise, with Lehmann’s own paintings and recitation, as well as her singing.
+Special Aria or Song A concentrated account of a particular opera aria or the cycles, Winterreise, Dichterliebe, and Die schöne Müllerin with Lehmann’s own paintings and recitation, as well as her singing and teaching.

 Songs in English Since many of the visitors to this site speak English, this can be an especially nice introduction to the world of Lehmann.